microsoft/fluentui/rfcs/shared/build-system/package-public-api.md

 ## Detailed Design or Proposal

-We wanna provide style guide/common approach how to annotate package APIs with proper ACCESS modifiers which will be processed/verified by tooling automation.
+We want to provide style guide/common approach how to annotate package APIs with proper ACCESS modifiers which will be processed/verified by tooling automation.

 Note that our approach will be applied only on **Type Declaration emit level** as we consider TypeScript surface as only source of truth for our package APIs.